Influenza (Flu)

 yes

 Children six months to under nine years of age who have never had a flu vaccine in their life require two doses of the flu vaccine, given at least four weeks apart.
 Children six months to less than nine years or anyone older who received one or more doses of seasonal flu vaccine in the previous year, should receive one dose of flu vaccine per season thereafter.
-QIV vaccines protects against four flu strains: two different flu A viruses and two different flu B viruses.
+QIV vaccines protect against four flu strains: two different flu A viruses and two different flu B viruses.
 TIV (Trivalent Inactivated Vaccine) protects against two different flu A viruses and one flu B virus.
 Older Adults: The QIV-HD (Fluzone® High-Dose Quadrivalent) and TIV-adj (Fluad®) are the recommended influenza vaccines for adults 65 years of age and older.
 There is no preferential recommendation for the use of QIV-HD versus TIV-adj vaccine for this age group.
 If these products are not available, do not delay vaccination.
 All the available flu vaccines protect people 65 years old and over.
 The most important thing is for older adults to be vaccinated.

 Why get vaccinated early?